bpeterson92/meter/README.md

 # Meter

-A simple time tracking CLI and TUI application for consultants to track billable hours and generate invoices.
+A simple time tracking CLI and TUI application for consultants to track billable hours and generate PDF invoices.

 ## Installation